microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 be using a publicly accessible URI to reduce the likelihood that something goes wrong.

-1. Open Server Manager and turn off Internet Explorer Enhanced Security Configuration
+1. From within your DSC1 VM, open Server Manager and turn off Internet Explorer Enhanced Security Configuration
     <img src="./media/image49.png" border="1">